trailofbits/decree/README.md

 (Note: this code should not be _used_ for a variety of reasons; it is for illustrative purposes only.)

-Now consider the idea of a Schnorr proof, but with `Inscribe` implemented as a

 We could extend this by adding an `Inscribe` implementation for the `target` and `base` values to indicate the associated modulus: